72% of companies found out that if you have less than 50 leads in your pipeline, it is difficult for you to be able to reach your revenue goals.

 Once you identify such dead leads and remove them, you can focus more on the next prospect without wasting any time on leads that simply don’t look promising enough.

 The sales metrics in your pipeline are an indicator of how healthy your pipeline and business are.
 Therefore, you must set some time aside on a weekly basis to monitor and check the key metrics in your pipeline such as:

 - The number of deals in your pipeline

 - The average size of the deals in your pipeline

 - The average percentage of deals that you win (close ratio)

 This weekly or monthly tracking will help you make relevant changes to your pipeline in order to close deals faster.
 Some of the best sales organizations do regular monitoring of their sales pipeline and strategies to make sure there are no bottlenecks and the processes are optimized for maximum conversions.

-4. Updating the Data in Your Pipeline
+4. Update the Data in Your Pipeline

 Apart from monitoring the leads and deals in your pipeline, one of the best ways to ace sales pipeline management is to ensure that the data in the pipeline is up to date.

-For that add customer’s details, contact information, notes at each and every stage of the pipeline so that there aren’t too many lost leads.
+For that add customer’s details, contact information, and notes at each and every stage of the pipeline so that there aren’t too many lost leads.